LGBTplus mental health

 6 in 100 transgender people say they have been physically assaulted.

 Experiencing a hate crime can greatly increase the risk of mental health issues.

 It was found that 7 out of 10 LGBT+ people who had been the victim of a hate crime experienced depression.
 And slightly more reported episodes of anxiety.

 LGBT+ employees are more likely to experience conflict and harassment at work compared to their heterosexual and cisgender colleagues.
 A person who is cisgender has a gender identity that matches their sex assigned to them at birth.

-- A study of more than 15,000 workers found that 40% LGB+ employees and more than 55% of trans workers experienced conflict in the workplace over the last 12 months.
-This is compared to 29% of heterosexual and cisgender employees.
+- A study of more than 15,000 workers found that 4 out of 10 LGB+ employees experienced conflict in the workplace over the last 12 months.
+This is compared to 3 out of 10 of heterosexual and cisgender employees.

-- The same study also found that 16% of LGB+ workers and 18% of trans employees felt mentally unsafe in the workplace.
-This is compared to 10% of heterosexual workers.
+- The same study also found that 16 out of 100 of LGB+ workers and 18 out of 100 trans employees felt mentally unsafe in the workplace.
+This is compared to 1 in 10 heterosexual workers.

-- 15% of LGB employees have experienced verbal homophobic bullying from their colleagues in the last 5 years.
+- 15 out of 100 LGB employees have experienced verbal homophobic bullying from their colleagues in the last 5 years.

-- 25% of trans employees are made to use an inappropriate toilet in the workplace, or provided with none at all, during the early stages of transition.
+- 1 in 4 trans employees are made to use an inappropriate toilet in the workplace during the early stages of transition.
+Or they are provided with none at all.

 School discrimination and bullying

 More than half of younger LGBT+ people experience homophobic, biphobic or transphobic bullying in Britain’s schools.